samhillman/first-contributions/rstudio-tutorial.md

 <br/>

 You'll see a diff file showing the changes you've made to the file.
 Add a commit message - a summary of changes you've made, and then click "Commit".
+A box will pop up to confirm the commit; click "close".

 <img width="500" src="assets/rstudio-commit-message.png" alt="name your branch"   style = "display: inline;"  />
 <br/>

 ## Push changes to GitHub